 DISCOVERING LIFE-SHAPING COMMUNITY AT VIA CHURCH

-We have a firm conviction that the church is most active when the church building is most empty.
-What you do Monday through Saturday matters greatly to the work that God is doing in the world.
+We have a firm conviction that what you do Monday through Saturday matters greatly to the work that God is doing in the world.
 Your work matters.
 Your neighborhood matters.
 All of life matters because it is in the simple acts of blessing and obedience that God is most clearly and consistently reflected through his people.

 This conviction results in us taking very seriously the moments that we are not together for a service and calls each and every one of us to become intentional about the 'scattered' moments of our life–our vocation, our neighborhood, our family, our friendships.
 God has placed you in each of these places and with each of these purposes.
 Via Communities seek to help you steward these areas well.

-We are compelled to live this way because the context of community not only shapes us but also puts him on display to the world around us.
+We are compelled to live this way because the context of community not only shapes us but also puts Jesus on display to the world around us.

 Gospel application doesn't happen in isolation.